A snarling were-shepherd appears behind his shoulder. “He is Warrior Rex to the Wolven clans. Refer to him as ‘your majesty’ or I swear I’ll—”

 Gyrax laughs, loud and hearty.
 “Well said.”
-He looks past Ripfang at the other Wolven.
-“Go.”
-He meets Ripfang’s eyes.
-“They need your guidance.”
+He looks past Ripfang at the other Wolven, then back at Ripfang again.
+“Go.
+They need your guidance.”

 A faint smile.
 “All I can offer is debt and promises.
 Save your larceny for richer folk.”

 Ren grunts.
 “Right.”
-He looks at the duelist, who has finished practicing and is walking over.
+He looks at the duelist, who has finished practicing and is now walking over.
 “Elier, is it?”

-“I rather doubt that,” Ren says dryly.
+“I somewhat doubt that,” Ren says dryly.

 “You stole from all of them?”
 I ask incredulously.

 “No need to strike out yet,” Ren declares.
 “We have an entire clearing to ourselves.
 Let us enjoy a good night’s rest.”
-Elier, Lucky, and Gyrax voice their agreement.

 Half an hour later we’re sitting around a fire, dining on traveler’s bread and smoked duck.

-“The duck’s good too,” I say.
+“Duck’s good too,” I say.
 “Chewy, but it’s got a little spice to it.”

 “Try eating it for months on end,” Ren mutters.

-I set my food down onto the tin plate that Ren has provided.
-“Thanks.”
-I accept the offering with a curious look.
-“Why does everyone wear a cloak?”
+I set my food down onto the tin plate that Ren has given me.
+“Thanks.
+Why does everyone wear a cloak?”

-“Lots to steal,” Gyrax says amusedly.
-“For an enterprising pickpocket.”
+“Lots to steal,” Gyrax says amusedly, “for an enterprising pickpocket.”